jvansch1/ycharts-wiki/Alerts.md

 * apps.companies.tasks.clean_company_deltas(date) - cleans all CompanyRatingDelta, CompanyValueScoreDelta and CompanyFundamentalScoreDelta objects
 * apps.portfolios.tasks.clean_portfolio_deltas(date) - cleans all old CompanyPortfolioDelta object

-Both of these are run in apps.main.management.commands.main_execute_daily_tasks
+Both of these are run in apps.systems.management.commands.management_command.systems_execute_daily_tasks

-### How alerts are run by our system
+# How alerts are run by our system

-`apps.main.management.commands.main_execute_daily_tasks`
+`apps.systems.management.commands.management_command.systems_execute_daily_tasks`
 Runs all daily and weekly alerts.
 It also removes stale deltas from apps.companies.models tables and apps.portfolios.models tables (see above).

 `apps.alerts.management.commands.alerts_queue_tasks`
-Runs our intraday alerts.
+Runs our intraday alerts and after hours alerts.